 Are you feeling exhausted and drained?
 Do you suffer from a peculiar combination of eye strain, headaches, and general malaise only experienced after a long day of virtual meetings?
 You are not alone.
 Zoom fatigue entered our lexicon early in the COVID-19 pandemic lockdown.
-And now, more than a year later, it persists as virtual meetings have become a daily fixture of remote and hybrid work environments.
+And now, two years later, it persists as virtual meetings have become a daily fixture of remote and hybrid work environments.

-There are definite benefits to things like Zoom, Skype, and FaceTime, from allowing people to safely connect face-to-face to making certain jobs more accessible for those with chronic health conditions.
+There are definite benefits to virtual meetings, from allowing people to safely connect face-to-face to making certain jobs more accessible for those with chronic health conditions and disabilities.
 But, with all things, there are costs.

 The expectations related to being employed haven’t changed, regardless of which model you’re working in.
 Employers still expect collaboration, group project discussions, and for work to be done on-time and with quality.
 This means meetings and lots of them.

 If it feels like you’re having more meetings than it did when you were in the office, that’s because you are.
 In fact, the number of meetings per day has actually increased since many workplaces went completely remote in 2020.
 Zoom went from a total of 10 million daily meeting participants in December 2019 to 300 million in April 2020.

 Being a remote worker means you can no longer swivel your chair to bark at a coworker about something or stroll down the hall to confer with your manager.
 Simple questions that were easy to get answers to at your coworker’s cubicle (in theory) are now turning into meetings.
 Even getting someone to agree to a meeting can be a task in and of itself as you attempt to track them down or find time in an already packed schedule.
 You no longer have the advantage of in-person nagging.
 Virtual work means extra work.